-The need for precise vibration isolation with scanning probe microscopy (SPM) and nearfield scanning optical microscopy (NSOM) systems is becoming more critical as resolutions continue to bridge from micro to nano.
-Whether used in academic labs or commercial facilities, SPM and NSOM systems are extremely susceptible to vibrations from the environment.

-When measuring a very few angstroms or nanometers of displacement, an absolutely stable surface must be established for the instrument.
-Any vibration coupled into the mechanical structure of the instrument will cause vertical and/or horizontal noise and bring about a reduction in the ability to measure high-resolution features.
-The vertical axis is the most sensitive parameter for SPMs, but these instruments can also be quite sensitive to vibrations in the horizontal axis.
+The need for precise vibration isolation with scanning probe microscopy (SPM) and near-field scanning optical microscopy (NSOM) systems is becoming more critical as resolutions continue to bridge from micro to nano.
+Whether used in academic labs or commercial facilities SPM and NSOM systems are extremely susceptible to vibrations from the environment.
+When measuring a very few angstroms or nanometers of displacement an absolutely stable surface must be established for the instrument.
+Any vibration coupled into the mechanical structure of the instrument will cause vertical and/or horizontal noise and bring about a reduction in the ability to measure high resolution features - the vertical axis being the most sensitive for SPMs but they can also be quite sensitive to vibrations in the horizontal axis.

-Lab design teams obviously need to plan for these special equipment requirements, as they make decisions regarding building-level isolation techniques and localized techniques.
-Traditionally, bungee cords and high-performance air tables have been the vibration isolators most used for SPM and NSOM work.
-The ubiquitous passive-system air tables, adequate until a decade ago, are now being challenged by the more refined imaging requirements.
-Bench-top air systems provide limited isolation vertically and very little isolation horizontally.

-Also at a disadvantage are active isolation systems, known as electronic force cancellation, which use electronics to sense motion and then implement equal amounts of motion electronically to compensate and cancel out the motion.
-Active systems are somewhat adequate for applications with lasers and optics, since they can start isolating as low as 0.7 Hz.
-But because they run on electricity, they can be negatively influenced by problems of electronic dysfunction and power modulations, which can interrupt scanning.
+Traditionally bungee cords and high-performance air tables have been the vibration isolators most used for SPM and NSOM work.
+The ubiquitous passive-system air tables adequate until a decade ago are now being seriously challenged by the need for more refined imaging requirements.
+Bench top air systems provide limited isolation vertically and very little isolation horizontally.
+Also at a disadvantage are the active isolation systems known as electronic force cancellation that use electronics to sense the motion and then put in equal amounts of motion electronically to compensate and cancel out the motion.
+Active systems are somewhat adequate for applications with lasers and optics as they can start isolating as low as 0.7 Hz but because they run on electricity they can be negatively influenced by problems of electronic dysfunction and power modulations which can interrupt scanning.

-Lately, the introduction of integrated microscopy systems employing multiple scopes is enabling more complex optical measurements, but these systems are also much heavier, and there has been little vibration-isolation technology available for such heavy instrumentation.
-Air tables, which have been liberally used for optics applications, are not ideal for these nano-scale resolution systems because of their inability to effectively isolate vibrations below 20 Hz.
+Lately the introduction of integrated microscopy systems employing multiple microscopes is enabling more complex optical measurements but these systems are also much heavier and there has been little vibration isolation technology available for such heavy instrumentation.
+Air tables which have been liberally used for optics applications are not ideal for these nanoscale resolution systems because of their inability to effectively isolate vibrations below 20 Hz.
 Nor can active systems be used with these newer combination systems because of their inability to handle heavy instrumentation.

-Negative-stiffness mechanism (NSM) vibration isolation offers a viable alternative choice for SPM and NSOM systems.
-This includes applications using atomic force microscopy (AFM) integrated with micro-Raman spectroscopy, where negative-stiffness vibration isolation is particularly well-adapted.
-In fact, it is the application of negative-stiffness isolation that has enabled AFMs to be truly integrated with micro-Raman.
-Negative-stiffness isolators can handle the weight of a combined system, as well as isolating the equipment from low-frequency vibrations: a critical set of factors that high-performance air tables and active systems cannot achieve.
+But now negative-stiffness mechanism (NSM) vibration isolation is quickly becoming the choice for SPM and NSOM systems.
+This includes applications using atomic force microscopy (AFM) integrated with micro-Raman spectroscopy where negative-stiffness vibration isolation is particularly well adapted.
+In fact it is the application of negative-stiffness isolation that has enabled AFMs to be truly integrated with micro-Raman into one combined system.
+Negative-stiffness isolators can handle the heavy weight of the combined AFM/micro-Raman system as well as isolate the equipment from low frequency vibrations a critical set of factors that high-performance air tables and active systems cannot achieve.

-AFM with micro-Raman integrated
+AFM with Micro-Raman Integrated